sergioguerrrero/ProjectFocus/README.md

 • Convert the project to a Maven project

-• Open the folder test/java/automation/TestFocus and Execute the the Class TestFocus
+• Open the folder test/java/automation/TestFocus and Execute the Class TestFocus